A Private SUSY 4HDM with FCNC in the Up-sector: Conclusions

 \section{Conclusions}

-We presented a private SUSY Higgs model, which includes four Higgs doublets, where each fermion type (up, down, and charged leptons) got their masses from a different Higgs doublet $H^f\,( f = u, d, e)$.
-From the anomaly cancellation constraint, we find that the remaining doublet $H^u_4$ could only couple with Up-type quarks, and thus in this way FCNC’s are allowed in this sector.
+We presented a ``private" SUSY Higgs model that includes four Higgs doublets, where each fermion type (up, down, and charged leptons) obtains its masses from a different Higgs doublet $H_f$, with $ f = u1, d, e$, involving three out of the four Higgs doblets of the model.
+From the anomaly cancellation constraint, it turns out that the remaining doublet $H_{2u} $ could couple at most with up-type quarks, and thus in in principle this model could allow for the presence of FCNCs in the up-quark sector sector.
 We studied the Yukawa Lagrangian and the Higgs potential of the model, in order to identify the Higgs mass eigenstates and their interactions.
-Then we identified the Yukawa couplings with our lightest scalar $h_1$.
-By relying on the Universal Higgs fit (UHF), which imposses the LHC limits on Higgs couplings within the linear approximation, we have derived the constraints on the parameter space of our Private Higgs model.
-We also evaluated the ratios of the couplings $ht\bar{t}$, $hc\bar{c}$ and $ht\bar{c}$, and compare them with the SM predictions.
-Then, we presented plots for the Yukawa couplings as a function of the normalized mass, showing that some deviation from the SM prediction arise within our model.
-In our model we observed that Up-type quarks couplings lie above SM line, on the other hand Down-type quarks and charged lepton coupling lie below SM line.

-For the derived viable region of parameter space, we have calculated the branching ratio for the decay $t \rightarrow ch$, and compare our results with the bounds obtained at LHC.
-We found that the LHC constraints on the decay $t \rightarrow ch$, already rule out some regions of parameters, while in other cases we obtain branching ratios of order $B.R. (t \rightarrow ch) \approx \mathcal{O}(10^{-5} )$, which are still allowed by current LHC limits, but which will be probed in future phases of LHC.
+Then we identified the Yukawa couplings for the lighter scalars $H_1 (=h)$ and $H_2$.
+Using the LHC results on the signal strengths, we have derived constraints on the parameter space of our ``Private Higgs" model, including those constrains obtained by LHC on the FCNC decay $t \rightarrow ch$.
+In general, the constraints on the FCNC parameters ($\chi_{ij}$) of the two-Higgs models of type-III, which are expected to be of $O(1)$, are now getting close to $O(0.1)$, which starts to signal the need of some fine-tunning for the consistency of this type of models.